-Wilma Schroeder is a Winnipeg-based artist whose focus is drawing and painting.
+Wilma Schroeder is a Winnipeg-based artist whose focus is acrylic painting, primarily of landscapes.
 She initially took a variety of courses in middle childhood, at the Brandon Arts Centre, in Brandon, Manitoba, Canada.
 Over the years, she continued to draw and paint, and to take classes or workshops, but ultimately focused on a career in health care and nursing education.
 Since retiring from that career, she has resumed her interest in art.

-Wilma was a studio resident at cre8ery in Winnipeg, Manitoba, Canada from 2008-2015, and has been a member of cre8ery for the past 3 years.
+Wilma was a studio resident at cre8ery in Winnipeg, Manitoba, Canada from 2008-2015, and continues to maintain her membership in cre8ery.
 She also was a member of the Nursing Education and Art Interest Group, a group of nursing educators from the universities and colleges in Manitoba, who use art as a teaching tool.
 She belonged to that group from 2014 until her retirement from nursing education in 2017.